 Oddly, the Dock is in control of several of the system components that we just adjusted.
 Restarting the Dock allows these changes to take effect.
 Open a Terminal window and enter this command:

 Many individual applications, including QLab, have their own internal scheme to check for updates.
 You can turn them off manually, and we recommend that.
-But the best way to guarantee that automatic software updates or any other network traffic won’t bother your show is to disconnect the show computer from the Internet.
-We strongly encourage this.
+One of the simplest ways to guarantee that automatic software updates or any other network traffic won’t bother your show is to disconnect the show computer from the Internet.
+We absolutely do not require this, but it can be a very wise thing to do unless you need internet access on your show Mac for some specific reason.
 If you use a network to connect your QLab computer to other hardware, and your show doesn’t require Internet access, make sure that network is a closed LAN (local area network) and has no path to the Internet.

 By default, QLab 4 prevents use of ⌘-Tab, Mission Control, and Exposé while in Show Mode.
 If you want QLab to not prevent these things in Show Mode, choose QLab Preferences… from the QLab menu and uncheck the box marked Disable Disruptive Task Switching Features.